 6. Check for Fan Damage and Replace if Necessary

-For the replacement, it would be easier and safer to get help from professionals, like Repair experts of Computer Mechanics.
+For the replacement, it would be easier and safer to get help from professionals, like repair experts at Computer Mechanics.

 When to Seek Professional Repair?

-Try all the above mentioned steps first.
-If the fan problem continues, it’s time to call for expert help such as computer mechanics, who provide computer and laptop repair services in Perth.
-Our team provides hardware diagnosis, fan replacement, thermal paste reapplication, general laptop servicing and fix both hardware and software issues that may be causing loud fan noise or overheating.
+Try all the above-mentioned steps first.
+If the fan problem continues, it’s time to call for expert help, such as Computer Mechanics, who provide computer and laptop repair services in Perth.
+Our team provides hardware diagnosis, fan replacement, thermal paste reapplication, general laptop servicing and both hardware and software issue fixes that may be causing loud fan noise or overheating.

 Signs that your laptop may require repair:

-• The laptop auto shutdown due to overheating.
+- The laptop shuts down without notice due to overheating.

-• The noise suddenly starts after a spill or drop.
+- The issue arose after a liquid spill or drop.

 Conclusion